From BR Bullpen

 Major leagues

-Hernandez spent the first 9 1/2 years of his major league career with the St. Louis Cardinals, winning the batting championship and the co-MVP award (tied with Willie Stargell in the final voting) in 1979.
+Hernandez spent the first 9 1/2 years of his major league career with the St. Louis Cardinals, winning the batting championship and being voted co-winner of the MVP Award (tied with Willie Stargell in the final voting) in 1979.
 In 1982, he was on the St. Louis Cardinals World Series champion team.
 He won a record 11 Gold Glove Awards at first base as well as two Silver Slugger Awards.

 He became even more famous when he was traded in the middle of 1983 to the New York Mets, moving to baseball's largest market.
-It was widely rumored at the time that Hernandez was traded because Cardinals manager Whitey Herzog considered him a bad influence on younger players.
-He spent 6 1/2 years with the Mets, through age 35, hitting .300+ in the first four seasons with them.
+It was widely rumored at the time that Hernandez was traded because Cardinals manager Whitey Herzog considered him a bad influence on younger players, and Hernandez was so distraught by the trade to the then last-place Mets that he seriously considered retiring.
+However, he spent 6 1/2 years with the Mets, through age 35, hitting .300+ in the first four seasons with them, becoming a huge star in the process.
 He was on the Mets' 1986 World Series championship team.

 While he played at about the same level with the Mets as he had with the Cardinals, he made the All-Star team three times with the Mets in 6 1/2 years, whereas he had been on the All-Star team just twice with the Cardinals in 9 1/2 years.
 He came in 2nd in the NL MVP voting in his first full season with the team in 1984, losing to Ryne Sandberg.
 He had 24 game-winning RBI in 1985.
 He was the first Mets player to be named team captain, holding the honorary position from 1987 to 1989; the last two seasons, Gary Carter was the co-captain.

 He has been a television broadcaster for the New York Mets since 1999.